lucasrozalem/lucasrozalem/README.md

 ### Talking about Personal Stuffs:

 - 🎓 I'm a Computer Scientist;
-- 🚀 I’m currently learning everything;
+- 🚀 I’m currently learning typescript;
 - 🔭 I work as a front-end Developer Jr.;

  <div>